Stay, registration or visit in Norway

 When will the residence card arrive?

-You will receive your residence card in the post around 20 days after your appointment with the police.
+You will receive your residence card in the post up to 20 days after your appointment with the police.
 It is important that the full names of everyone in the family are marked on your mailbox.
-The postal service will not delivery your residence card unless your name is on the mailbox.
+The postal service will not deliver your residence card unless your name is on the mailbox.
 Undelivered cards are returned to the police.

 Who needs a residence card?

 If you are an EU/EEA national, you do not need a residence card.
 Everyone else with a residence permit in Norway, must have a residence card.
 Find out how to obtain a residence card at the Directorate of Immigration's website.

 Have you lost or need to renew your residence card?

 Do you have a permanent residence permit?
 If so, you need to order a new residence card in good time before your old one expires.